 Thinking It’s a “Set It and Forget It” System

 Automatic brakes need maintenance.
-The hydraulic fluid can dry out, the sensors can drift, and the actuators can wear.
+So the hydraulic fluid can dry out, the sensors can drift, and the actuators can wear.
 Ignoring regular checks is like putting a car on a road with no brakes.

 Overlooking the Weight Sensor

 Some systems rely heavily on accurate weight data.
-Consider this: if the sensor is miscalibrated, the brakes might under‑apply for a heavy load or over‑apply for a light one.
-Always verify the sensor’s calibration after any load change Which is the point..
+Practically speaking, if the sensor is miscalibrated, the brakes might under‑apply for a heavy load or over‑apply for a light one.
+Always verify the sensor’s calibration after any load change Worth knowing..

 Assuming It Replaces All Manual Brakes

 Automatic systems are a supplement, not a replacement.
-Consider this: you still need to keep your manual brakes in good shape.
+You still need to keep your manual brakes in good shape.
 The automatic system should never be the only line of defense.

 Ignoring Legal Requirements